phillipberndt/pqiv/README.markdown

  * Caches zoomed images for smoother movement
  * Supports fade image transition animations
  * Supports various image and video formats through a rich set of backends
+ * Comes with an interactive montage mode (a.k.a. "image grid")
  * Customizable key-bindings with support for VIM-like key sequences, action cycling and binding multiple actions to a single key